House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 How long does a house extension take in Auckland?

-A small ground-floor extension typically takes 3-5 months on site once consent is granted.
-A standard ground-floor extension runs 4-8 months.
-Second-storey or architectural extensions take 8-12 months because of the scale and structural work.
-On top of that, Auckland Council building consent processing typically runs 8-16 weeks before construction starts.
-Total project timeline from first design meeting to CCC: usually 8-14 months.
-We give you a detailed schedule during the planning phase.
+A small ground-floor extension typically takes 3-5 months on site once consent's through.
+Standard ground-floor: 4-8 months.
+Second-storey or architectural: 8-12 months — bigger scale, more structural work.
+Add Auckland Council building consent processing on top of that — usually 8-16 weeks before construction starts.
+Total from first design meeting to CCC: usually 8-14 months.
+You'll get a detailed schedule during the planning phase.

 Do I need building consent for a house extension in Auckland?

 Almost always, yes.
-Any extension that adds floor area, changes the building footprint, or affects structural elements requires building consent from Auckland Council.
-Some extensions also trigger resource consent — usually when they breach height in relation to boundary rules, site coverage limits, or sit on a property with heritage overlay.
-Our team handles the full consent process — applications, RFIs, council inspections, and the Code of Compliance Certificate (CCC) at completion.
+Any extension that adds floor area, changes the building footprint, or affects structural elements needs building consent from Auckland Council.
+Some also trigger resource consent — usually when they breach height in relation to boundary rules, site coverage limits, or sit on a property with heritage overlay.
+We handle the full consent process — applications, RFIs, council inspections, and the Code of Compliance Certificate (CCC) at completion.

 What are the different types of house extensions?

-Single-storey ground-floor extensions add space at ground level — most common, lowest per-square-metre cost.
-Second-storey extensions add a new floor above the existing structure — best when section coverage rules limit ground-floor expansion.
-Wrap-around extensions expand on two or more sides for open-plan living.
-Loft conversions use unused roof space for bedrooms, bathrooms, or offices — lower cost than other types but limited to homes with sufficient roof pitch and height.
+Single-storey ground-floor extensions add space at ground level.
+Most common type, lowest per-square-metre cost.
+Second-storey extensions add a new floor above the existing structure — best option when section coverage rules limit ground-floor expansion.
+Wrap-around extensions expand on two or more sides and suit open-plan reconfigurations.
+Loft conversions use unused roof space for bedrooms, bathrooms, or offices — lower cost than other types but only viable on homes with enough roof pitch and height.

 How do I choose a house extension company in Auckland?

 Check four things.
-First, licensed trades — your builder, plumber, electrician, and waterproofer must be qualified Licensed Building Practitioners.
-Second, real reviews from completed extensions — not just internal renovations.
-Third, a fixed quote with line-item detail covering every trade and material — not an estimate with allowances.
-Fourth, end-to-end consent management — make sure they handle Auckland Council applications, RFIs, inspections, and CCC, not just construction.
-Visit a showroom if you can; it tells you a lot about how the company runs day to day.
+Licensed trades — your builder, plumber, electrician, and waterproofer must be qualified Licensed Building Practitioners.
+Real reviews from completed extensions — not just internal renovations.
+A fixed quote with line-item detail covering every trade and material — not an estimate with allowances.
+End-to-end consent management — make sure they handle Auckland Council applications, RFIs, inspections, and CCC, not just the construction itself.
+Visit their showroom if you can.
+It tells you a lot about how they run day to day.

 Can I live in my home during an extension?

 Usually yes, depending on scope.
-Ground-floor extensions that don't disrupt the existing kitchen or all bathrooms are usually liveable through construction.
-Extensions that involve significant work on existing rooms (e.g. opening walls to the new space) may require temporary kitchen or bathroom alternatives during specific stages.
-We map out disruption windows during the planning phase so you know exactly what to expect — and we work with you to schedule the most disruptive stages around your family's commitments where possible.
+Ground-floor extensions that don't disrupt the existing kitchen or all bathrooms are typically liveable through construction.
+Extensions involving significant work on existing rooms — opening walls to the new space, for example — may need temporary kitchen or bathroom alternatives during specific stages.
+We map out disruption windows during the planning phase so you know what to expect, and we'll schedule the most disruptive stages around your family's commitments where we can.

 Which Auckland suburbs do you cover for house extensions?